 In 2014, we have entered into a loan agreement with the company Socfinaf.
 We consider this as a limit credit risk since Socfinaf is a listed company with a low debt ratio.
 Funds are advanced in the context of new investments and a portion of the loan was already repaid.
-A new loan is also granted to Afico.
+In 2016, a loan was granted to Afico.
 This is a limited credit risk since the company is a shareholder of Mopoli.